• Skip to primary navigation

 3. Cream of Tartar is a byproduct of wine production (Potassium Bitartrate) and is naturally GF.
 But it doesn't hurt to check the packaging to ensure nothing else has been added.

-Sugar to Pure Icing Sugar in the Thermomix
+How to Make Pure Icing Sugar in the Thermomix

 Our recipe requires 550g of icing sugar